• Skip to primary navigation

 More Dessert Ideas

 Looking for more decadent desserts?
-Try this layered carrot cake recipe or my smaller Lotus Biscoff cake.
+Try this old fashioned carrot cake recipe with pineapple or my smaller Lotus Biscoff cake.
 Both are simple and delicious.

-Or if you're still looking for mascarpone desserts, try my Oreo pie with coffee and mascarpone or these pumpkin mascarpone cookies.
+Or if you're still looking for mascarpone desserts, try my Oreo pie with coffee and mascarpone or these mascarpone cookies with pumpkin.

 Enjoy this strawberry mascarpone cream pie, full of flavor from fresh roasted strawberries.
 This light dessert sits in a pretzel pie crust.